Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 When using select_related we will have a longer query, however, the advantage is that it will no longer be necessary to access the database again to obtain the objects of the related model.

-Schematic diagram of select_related
+Simplified diagram of how Django select_related works

 Simplified diagram of how select_related works